The signs of emotional abuse in a toxic relationship

 Connecting with others who have been through similar experiences can also help you to feel less isolated and foster a sense of community and understanding.

-Healing from emotional abuse often requires time, patience, and professional support.
-Therapy can help you process your experiences, rebuild self-esteem, and develop healthy coping mechanisms.
+Healing often requires time, patience, and professional support.
+Therapy can help you process your experiences, rebuild your self-esteem, and develop healthy coping mechanisms.

 Including self-care practices, such as exercise, journaling, or meditation, can also help the healing process by building emotional well-being and self-compassion.